-Community Engagement (CE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research
+Community Engagement and Health Equity (CEHE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research

-Community Engagement (CE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research.
-The Community Engagement core aims to give communities a voice in the research that is important to them.
+Community Engagement and Health Equity (CEHE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research.
+The Community Engagement and Health Equity core aims to give communities a voice in the research that is important to them.

-The Community Engagement core through the Partnership of Academicians and Communities for Translation (PACT) aims to:
+The Community Engagement and Health Equity core through the Partnership of Academicians and Communities for Translation (PACT) aims to:

 To transform the way communities and researchers work together to design and conduct research by integrating the needs of the community in to the research structure.
 Our goal is to improve the health of the people in Colorado and the Rocky Mountain Region.